wullaski/leaves/README.md

 $ npm install -g grunt-cli
 ```

-Run grunt watch for development.
-See Gruntfile.js for other commands.
+Run grunt watch for js or less changes.

 ```
 $ grunt watch
 ```

+See Gruntfile.js for other commands.

 **Todo**